 This is an attempt to start an exchange and a collection of a wide range of positions on sustainable digitalization.

-(1) The purpose of this platform is to publicly chanel, collect and discuss a large variety of thoughts, ideas and demands on the topic of digitalization.
+(1) The purpose of this platform is to publicly chanel, collect and discuss a variety of thoughts, ideas and demands on the topic of digitalization.
 You are the experts, and we need and very much welcome your input.
 If comments seem to have reached a meaningful agreement on a position, we will include them in the text to be further discussed.
+We will continue to revise the text accordingly.

-(2) Once we see that the discussion has progressed substantially and we feel the comments and rewrites of the text have more or less included all the relevant aspects, we will present this process of online discussion and its results in a variety of political spaces.
-This will include approaching politicans, political institutions, civil society organizations and science institutions, the wider public as well as companies.
-We will make this a transparent process and keep anyone interested inform on the way ahead.
+(2) We have started to present this process of online discussion and its results in a variety of political spaces.
+This included approaching politicans, political institutions, civil society organizations and science institutions, the wider public as well as companies.
+We want make this a transparent process and keep anyone interested inform on the way ahead.
+To make this as diverse as a process as possible, please contact us if you are interested in joining our promotion of a sustainable digitalization in various formats.

-(3) But in the end, this is your text, too.
-We are aiming at a decentralized process, where anyone can use these ideas and work with the text.
+(3) We are aiming at a decentralized process, where anyone can use these ideas and work with the text.
 The text and this website is therefore available and accessible to everyone and can be used by everyone.

 (4) It doesn’t stop with this text.
 We want to help create a network, to start/ continue a conversation on how to shape a sustainable digital world.
 Ideally, this means to facilitate and strengthen the dialogue between environmental, development, social and IT/digital NGOs.
 You are the experts it needs, so come and join us in this project – also beyond the creation of this text.
 Send us a message via the contact form or write an e-mail to email@example.com.